guilhemmarchand/trackme/docs/userguide.rst

 - **data_sourcetype:** the name of the sourcetype
 - **last time:** a human readable value of the latest time data was seen for this data source (respectively from limitations of the short and long term trackers time range scopes)
 - **last ingest:** a human readable value of the latest time data was indexed for this data source (respectively from limitations of the short and long term trackers time range scopes)
+- **priority:** a value that describes the priority (low / medium / high) of the data source, to be used for granular alerting purposes
 - **state:** the state of the data source based on the monitoring rules for this data source
 - **data_last_lag_seen:** the latest lag value in seconds seen for that data source
-- **data_last_seen_index:** a human readable value of the latest time data was seen in this index (can be used to monitor on a per index basis rather than on a per sourcetype basis)
+- **last time idx:** a human readable value of the latest time data was seen in this index (can be used to monitor on a per index basis rather than on a per sourcetype basis)
 - **data_last_lag_seen_idx:** the latest lag value in seconds seen for that index (can be used to monitor on a per index basis rather than on a per sourcetype basis)
 - **data_max_lag_allowed:** the maximal value of lag accepted for this data source
 - **monitoring:** the monitoring state of this data source, can be enabled or disabled